PopovEvgeniy/sdcopyshell/readme.txt

 About program modification

 Source code is included in source.zip archive.
-It can be compiled under Lazarus 1.6.4 or higher.
+It can be compiled under Lazarus 1.8.4 or higher.

 Change log

 0.1 - Initial version
 0.2 - 0.4 - Small changes in source code
 0.5 - Small changes.
 Windows 9x support was dropped
-0.5.0.1 – Documentation was updated.
+0.5.0.1 – Documentation was updated
+0.5.0.2 - 64 bit system support was added